stzn/TIL/SwiftDependencyManagement/README.md

 It is near the entry point of the application.

+It is an application detail.
+Thus, only applications should have a Composition Root, not frameworks.

 The key point to is **Where should we compose object graphs?**

 When creating independent modules, they should not have any reference to components that belong to another module.